Safe and Effective Natural Remedies for Diabetes

 Since these two aspects are well-known cardiovascular diseases risk

-factors, these reductions suggest adding chia to your diet is a
+factors, these reductions suggest adding chia seeds to your diet is a

 simple way to reduce your risk of developing these diseases.